PROPEL: Pharmacy Pathways and Recruitment

 The Pathways and Recruitment Opportunities for Pharmacy Exploration and Learning (PROPEL) builds training pathways to careers that address rural and urban pharmacy needs.

-PROPEL is a project focused on improving access to pharmacy services among the underserved in rural and urban Ohio.
+PROPEL is a project focused on improving access to pharmacy services in rural and urban Ohio communities where geographic, socioeconomic and other factors contribute to inadequate access to health services.

-Funded by the McKesson Foundation and The Ohio State University from 2025-2028, the PROPEL project will involve education, corporate and non-profit partners throughout the state to strengthen its impact.
+Funded by the McKesson Foundation and The Ohio State University from 2025-2028, the PROPEL project will involve education and corporate and non-profit partners throughout the state to strengthen its impact.

 PROPEL Goals